Explore Our Campus

 An extension of Ross Creek, the creek that weaves across our campus is also an extension of our classrooms, providing an ample and valuable outdoor learning space.
 Our junior kindergarten and kindergarten students explore the creek in their study of flow in science, can be found problem-solving ways to traverse it, including using branches and other natural tools around them to build their own bridges across its body.
 In Middle School, students take water samples and study them under microscopes in our science labs.
 Students in all grade levels gain valuable lessons in caring for our campus and our planet by participating in creek clean-ups that start with ones on our own campus and then extend to local creeks and waterways.
 Student-designed seating around the creek makes this a favorite spot for students to eat lunch or pass the time.

-The Hub With over 3,000 square feet of sprawling space for collaboration and creation, the Hub is the epicenter of making, engineering, and art on Hillbrook’s campus.
+With over 3,000 square feet of sprawling space for collaboration and creation, the Hub is the epicenter of making, engineering, and art on Hillbrook’s campus.
 The Hub features a digital music space, a podcast studio, a green screen area, and a digital photography lab.
-This open, barn-like structure will provide ample spill-out space for large-scale student creation and artwork.
-With a variety of workspaces and room for students to tinker, explore, innovate, and problem-solve using traditional tools (formerly found in our Woodshop), the Hub is also equipped with modern devices including laser cutters and 3-D printers, making this a well-stocked place where students are given permission to turn creative ideas into reality.
+This open, barn-like structure provides ample spill-out space for large-scale student creation and artwork, with a variety of workspaces and room for students to tinker, explore, innovate, and problem-solve using traditional woodshop tools.
+The Hub is also equipped with modern devices, including laser cutters and 3-D printers, making this a well-stocked place where students are given permission to turn creative ideas into reality.
 Of course, as student choice and engagement remains at the center of everything we do, Middle School students gave their input during the Reach Beyond Block “Trickin’ Out The Hub” and had a voice in imagining certain elements of the new space.
+We think you'll love the result!

 The Athletics field is home to everything from P.E. class, to softball games, to flag football practice.
 The verdant space is located at the top of campus, set up against the hillside, which also makes it a favorite place for classes to take their round-table discussions outdoors.
 This space is surrounded by rustic trails often frequented by Hillbrook’s Cross Country runners.